Health Indicator Report of Alcohol Consumption - Binge Drinking

+Notes*Use caution in interpreting rate for San Juan; the estimate has a coefficient of variation >30% and is therefore deemed unreliable by Utah Department of Health standards.
 These rates are crude rates, not age-adjusted, given that the Healthy People 2020 Objective is based on crude rates.

-Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health.
+Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 NumeratorNumber of survey respondents who reported binge drinking during the 30 days prior to the survey.

-Page Content Updated On 04/13/2013, Published on 05/06/2013
+Page Content Updated On 10/24/2017, Published on 11/13/2017